Don't Reach for the Stars: Rethinking Topology for Resilient Federated Learning: Datasets

 \section{Datasets}

-To evaluate the effectiveness of our proposed decentralized federated learning method, we conducted experiments on two diverse datasets, each chosen to reflect realistic non-IID client distributions.
-These datasets span different domains to ensure that the evaluation is robust across various data modalities and levels of heterogeneity.
-Each client holds an individual training, validation and test set, created through a random train-validation-test split of their local data.
+To evaluate the effectiveness of LIGHTYEAR, we conducted experiments on five diverse datasets.
+Each client holds an individual training, validation and test set, created through a random split of their local data.

-\textbf{FEMNIST}\cite{caldas2018leaf} consists of $28 \times 28$ grayscale images of handwritten digits and characters spanning 62 classes.
-The dataset is partitioned by writer identity, assigning each client a unique, non-overlapping subset of writers.
-This results in distinct local data distributions per client, reflecting realistic heterogeneity.
-We consider a total of 8 clients, with the specific data partitions for each client detailed in the appendix.
-The clients leverage a CNN with two layers for this task.
+\textbf{FEMNIST}\cite{caldas2018leaf} contains $28 \times 28$ grayscale handwritten digits and characters across 62 classes.
+Data is partitioned by writer identity, giving each client a distinct, non-overlapping distribution that naturally induces heterogeneity.
+We use 8 clients, with their specific partitions provided in the appendix, and train a two-layer CNN for this task.

-\textbf{Camelyon17-WILDS}\cite{bandi2018detection} consists of $98 \times 98$ tissue slide patches used for a binary tumor classification task.
-The dataset includes samples from patients across five hospitals, which naturally divide into two distinct groups based on the image acquisition protocols employed.
-Specifically, two of the hospitals used a different acquisition protocol than the remaining three, leading to a clear distribution shift between the two groups.
-In our setup, each client corresponds to one hospital, resulting in five clients in total.
-Each client independently trains a DenseNet121 model\cite{huang2017densely} on its local data.
+\textbf{Camelyon17-WILDS}\cite{bandi2018detection} contains $98 \times 98$ tissue-slide patches for binary tumor classification, collected from patients across five hospitals by different scanners.
+We assign one hospital per client, yielding five clients in total, each training a local DenseNet121 model\cite{huang2017densely}.

+\textbf{Isic19} \cite{tschandl2018ham10000,codella2018skin,combalia2019bcn20000} contains dermoscopic images for multi-class skin cancer classification.
+Images are preprocessed to 224 $\times$ 224 resolution and originate from six medical centers, yielding six clients.
+Each client trains an EfficientNet model\cite{tan2019efficientnet} following the common baseline setup\cite{NEURIPS2022_232eee8e}.

+\textbf{Fetal Abdominal Structures (Ultrasound)} \cite{da2023fetal} is a binary segmentation task, with each patient assigned a distinct set of patients across five clients.
+The images were resized to 64 $\times$ 64 and training was performed using TransUNet \cite{chen2024transunet}.

+\textbf{ChestXray} \cite{johnson2019mimic} is a segmentation task for Xray images.
+For this paper, we used a subset of 200 samples distributed across five clients.
+As in the other segmentation task, the images are resized to 64 $\times$ 64 and TransUNet was used for training.

 The detailed training setup and dataset composition are provided in the supplementary.
-Our experiments were executed using NVIDIA A100 GPUs, and we implemented all experiments using the NVIDIA FLARE FL framework\cite{roth2022nvidia}.